mvcbox/node-worker-mutex/README.md

 - On `worker` `exit`, if mutex is still locked and `owner === worker.threadId`, mutex state is force-reset (`flag/owner/recursionCount` -> `0`) and waiters are notified.
-- Returns unsubscribe function that removes the `exit` listener.
+- Returns unsubscribe function for optional early detach; after `exit`, manual detach is not required (`once` listener).
 - `worker` must support `once('exit', ...)` and have positive integer `threadId`, otherwise `WORKER_INSTANCE_MUST_SUPPORT_EXIT_EVENT` or `WORKER_THREAD_ID_MUST_BE_A_POSITIVE_INTEGER` is thrown.